MarielJHoepelman/rails_portfolio_project/README.md

 ## Code of Conduct

 Everyone interacting in the [Makeupnizer](https://github.com/MarielJHoepelman/rails_portfolio_project) project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/MarielJHoepelman/rails_portfolio_project/blob/master/CODE_OF_CONDUCT.md).

+## Credits

+The logo for this project was created by [Mariangel Fermin](https://www.instagram.com/noiir_rrr/).
+The letter used for the creation of the logo is [Victoria](https://www.dafont.com/victoria-4.font).